-Wallingford School offers a range of Sixth Form courses that have a more vocational content, and significantly more coursework than traditional A Level subjects.
-There are more on offer now than ever before, which reflects our efforts to provide a wide range of options to suit as many students as possible.
-These are high quality course, very well-respected by employers, colleges and universities and we strongly recommend them to those students who feel they are more suited to coursework than exam-based subjects and/or already have a very clear idea of the career path they wish to take.
+Wallingford School offers a range of Sixth Form courses that have a more vocational content, and significantly more coursework than traditional A level subjects.
+They provide a wider range of options to suit as many students as possible.
+These are high quality courses, very well-respected by employers, colleges and universities and we strongly recommend them to those students who feel they are more suited to coursework than exam-based subjects and/or already have a very clear idea of the career path they wish to take.

-These courses are offered as a double option (equivalent to two A Levels) or single option (equivalent to one A Level), with lesson time allocated accordingly.
+We offer these courses at extended certificate level, also known as a single option (equivalent to one A level).
 Students can take a mixture of vocational and A level courses - they do not need to stick to one or the other.